dotnet/designs/proposed/logging-generator.md

 }
 ```

+Our existing logging APIs are capable of recognizing name holes, or even format specifiers from message templates.
+Therefore, through this new language feature we would also want to be able to allow this.
+The builder design presented above is limited in its ability to get both name holes and format specifiers at once.
+Achieving this depends on how creative we want to get with the format string.
+We could use some currently-unused character to specify a _separator_ between the regular format string part and the name we want the hole to have.
+It would need to go through further design than presented in the proposal above to achieve this completely.

+The builder will actually "build" the interpolated string", but also needs to allocate space for keeping key value pair structure that would not know types ahead of time.
+This cannot be done lazily because the structure we generate could ultimately get serialized in different ways decided by the different consumers of `ILogger.Log` call.
+The end result of using the builder this way, could end up being less efficient than what we already have in our logging APIs.

 ### Q & A - The builder approach:

 - Question: Can I use a custom string interpolation builder in an async context?